Have you ever heard of Ian Rushbrook?

 This can usually be determined to the answering of a few simple questions.

 - From the coverage in the media would you as a young person gladly follow such a person?

 - Does he have the charisma to give the company a sense of purpose and excitement?

-7. If you don?t understand the product or service don?t invest in the company.
+7. If you do not understand the product or service do not invest in the company.

 The most striking example of this rule took place in the time of the South Sea bubble in 1720 when a company was successfully promoted as “for an undertaking which shall in due time be revealed”.